 Then, fill in your security number, date of birth and other important information requested.

 Also fill in your financial information, and then take your time to read through the terms and conditions.

 After this, tick to agree and then click on “Agree and Submit.”

 Several other credit cards provide similar rewards to the Citi Double Cash Card while also offering the enticing sign-up bonuses and intro APR periods on purchases that the Citi Double Cash Card lacks.

-This card earns 1.5% rewards on every dollar spent everywhere.
+The Quicklsilver cash rewards card’s earns 1.50% rewards on every dollar spent everywhere.
 While that’s lower than the Citi Double Cash Card’s 2% rewards on every purchase, the Capital One Quicksilver Cash Rewards Credit Card makes up for it with exciting perks.